John Oliver on HBO uses RIP to Relieve nearly $15M in Medical Debt for 9,000 Americans.

 Los Angeles Times

-John Oliver makes TV history by forgiving $15 million in medical debt
+John Oliver makes TV history by relieving $15 million in medical debt

 John Oliver just bought $15 million in medical debt for $60000 and forgave it all